RickStrahl/BlogPosts/2023-04/Preventing iOS Safari Textbox Zooming/IosTextboxZoomingAndViewportSizing.md

 * Using a root size smaller than `16px` (ironically `15.75px` 😂)

 #### Bootstrap default input font sizing: 1rem
-Bootstrap uses default input field sizing for it's widely used `form-control` style as `1rem`.
-My first inclination was trying to hunt down the base font size.
-Well, Bootstrap never hardcodes the size, using `1rem` as the base. `rem` is Root Element Relative sizing, so it's based on the root element's (ie. the `<html>` tag) font-size.
+Bootstrap (and other frameworks) uses default input field sizing for it's widely used `form-control` style as `1rem`.
+My first inclination was trying to hunt down the base font size in `form-control` and overriding it.
+While certainly possible this breaks the CSS sizing inheritance in Bootstrap's layout so overriding `form-control` specifically with a hard coded value is not the best approach.
+Neither is updating individual fields to use `16px` or larger hardcoded values.

+So Bootstrap and other framework use `1rem` as the base size. `rem` is Root Element Relative sizing, so it's based on the root element's (ie. the `<html>` tag) font-size.

 This means the root sizing is set either by:

 * A CSS size defined for the `html` element
-* A hardcoded `font-size` style on the `<html>` tag
+* A hard coded `font-size` style on the `<html>` tag
 * Don't set a root font-size which uses the browser default (typically `16px`)

-Personally I tend to set my root font settings like font family and size in my top level CSS file (`application.css`):
+Personally I use the first apprach setting the base font size on the `html` element of my base application level CSS file (`application.css`):

 ```css
 html, body {